Billy McMillan

-William McMillan (died 1991), commonly referred to as Billy McMillan, was an Irish footballer who played for Belfast Celtic, Ballymena United and Crusaders.
+William McMillan (died 1991) was an Irish footballer who played for Belfast Celtic, Ballymena United and Crusaders.
 McMillan played for an IFA selection and the senior team of the FAI.

 Club career

 McMillan joined Belfast Celtic in 1932 and remained with the club until they withdrew from the Irish League in 1949.
 In 1936 he was a member of the Celtic reserve team that reached the final of the County Antrim Shield, only to lose 1–0 to the senior Celtic team.
 He subsequently established himself as a regular member of the senior team, playing alongside the likes of Jimmy McAlinden, Jackie Vernon, Charlie Tully, Tom Aherne, Robin Lawler, Jimmy Jones and Johnny Campbell.
 During the 1930s and 1940s this Celtic team dominated Northern Irish football.
 During the summer of 1949 McMillan also played with Celtic on their tour of North America.
 Other members of the touring party included Aherne, Lawler, Campbell, guest player Mick O'Flanagan and manager Elisha Scott.
 These were the last games Belfast Celtic played before the club disbanded.
 The highlight of the 10 game tour came on 29 May when Celtic beat Scotland 2–0 at Triborough Stadium.
 On returning from the tour, McMillan joined Ballymena United as a player manager.
 In 1951, McMillan signed for Crusaders where he stayed for one season.